 It belonged to an enthusiast, so it comes with many uncommon and possibly valuable and/or interesting accessories.

 It's a rare or sought after computer, even if just to "me".
 If it's something I don't already have, it is more valuable to me, and less if I do already have one.
 This might not be fair, but I'm sorry.
 Supply and demand.
-I don't need another Commmodore 64 at this time, but someone else might.
-However, there's not a lot of us interested in buying these.
+I don't need another Commmodore 64 or an Atari VCS with Combat and Pac-Man at this time, but someone else might.
+However, there's not a lot of us interested in buying these anymore.

 You will take a reasonable price for it.
 If you want eBay prices, and it's an identical setup in very nice working condition, I might pay